Enrollment Process

 How old are the children cared for by Cookson Hills?
 How long can they stay?

-What are the costs to have my child at Cookson Hills?
+What are the costs of having my child at Cookson Hills?

-• Provide medical insurance that works in Oklahoma
+• Provide medical insurance that is accepted in Oklahoma.

-• Pay for counseling services each month if not covered by insurance
+• Pay for medical and counseling services each month if these are not covered by insurance.

-• Maintain a special account with Cookson for child’s basic needs (i.e. haircut, hygiene)
+• Maintain a small account with Cookson Hills for your child’s basic personal needs (such as haircuts, hygiene items, clothing, medical expenses, etc.).

 What kind of updates will I receive about my child’s care and experiences?

-Families primarily receive communication from their Cookson Hills Social Worker, including report cards, medical updates, scheduling visits, and significant behavior issues.
+Families primarily receive communication from their Cookson Hills Social Worker, including report cards, medical updates (both routine and emergency care), scheduling visits, significant behavior issues, and progress/growth.
 Families are also encouraged to speak with Houseparents during phone calls to learn about their child’s experiences and family events.

 Is your school accredited, and are the credits transferable to the college of their choice?

 Yes, credits are transferable to college.
-Our school is accredited by the Association of Christian Schools International (ACSI) and AdvancedED.
+Our school is accredited by the Association of Christian Schools International (ACSI) and Cognia.

 Are the counselors licensed?